UPPMAX/uppmax_intro_python/docs/morning_session/variables_expressions_and_statements.md

 !!!- info "Learning objectives"

-    * Practice the modulo operator
+    - practice the modulo operator
-    * Practice converting a simple text question to Python code
+    - practice converting a simple text question to Python code

 Read the following sections of [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):